 The symptoms are pretty common and easily recognizable.
 The following are symptoms that can occur on the face, shoulders, back, chest, or neck.

 Many things can result in acne, to everyone’s misfortune.
 The causes may include hormones, medications, and diets — especially diets that include lots of carbohydrates and dairy products.

 Many people attribute acne worsening to stress.
-In fact, the stress itself isn’t causing your acne.
+In fact, the stress itself isn’t causing your it.
 Rather, cortisol does.
 Cortisol is an oil-releasing hormone that essentially creates the perfect environment for acne to appear.
 Cortisol increases during times of stress, so in reality, stress can indirectly cause acne as well.

 Conventional treatment for Acne